 For Los Angeles-based hospitals, treating patients with gang affiliations isn’t something new.
 Many of the active gangs in the area have been around for more than half a century.

 Martin Luther King, Jr. Community Hospital, located in the heart of South Los Angeles, has provided medical services to many local gang members over the years.

-South L.A., according to Jonathan Westall, VP of Ancillary Services at MLKCH, has been dominated by the Bloods and the Crips for decades.
+According to Jonathan Westall, VP of Ancillary Services at MLKCH, South L.A. has been dominated by the Bloods and the Crips for decades.

 “I would say quite a few of our [patients] are gang members or associated with different gangs,” Westall tells Campus Safety magazine.
 “Some of the largest housing projects in Los Angeles – Nickerson Gardens and Imperial Courts – are across the street [from the hospital].”

 While outside influences and a simple lack of awareness might lead the average person to believe that gang-affiliated patients are usually at a hospital to receive medical attention for injuries sustained due to gang violence, Westall says most of the time, they are there to receive treatment for common ailments.